Managing your lymphoedema at home during the coronavirus

 The affected area may feel tight, stretched or a thicker texture, and sometimes it can be dry, flaky, rough or scaly.

-Aching in the effected area
+Aching in the affected area

 You may feel some discomfort or an aching sensation where the swelling occurs.